The Private Equity Review: United Kingdom

 The manager may also appoint a placement agent who would assist in the preparation of the suite of offering documents and in identifying and soliciting potential investors.

-Throughout this process the manager and the placement agent, if applicable, must ensure that they comply with the AIFMD, the relevant marketing regulations of the pertinent jurisdiction of the investor (including the UK), make any required filings and disclosures and obtain any required authorisation.
-While not the subject of this chapter, it should be noted that this body of law has been developing and is becoming more extensive (including with various lobbyist and ‘pay-to-play’ restrictions in the US), and sophisticated placement agents or managers will now generally seek access (via their legal or marketing advisers) to regularly updated global surveys of the marketing or pre-filing and registration rules of each jurisdiction to ensure that the offering complies with local laws and regulations.
+Throughout this process the manager and the placement agent, if applicable, must ensure that they comply with the AIFMD and the relevant marketing regulations of the pertinent jurisdiction of the investor (including the UK), make any required filings and disclosures, and obtain any required authorisation.
+While not the subject of this chapter, this body of law has been developing and is becoming more extensive (including with various lobbyist and 'pay-to-play' restrictions in the United States), and sophisticated placement agents or managers will now generally seek access (through their legal or marketing advisers) to regularly updated global surveys of the marketing or pre-filing and registration rules of each jurisdiction to ensure that the offering complies with local laws and regulations.

 i Regulatory developments

-The implementation of the AIFMD has altered the regulatory framework applicable to the marketing and management of private equity funds in the UK and the rest of the EU.
-The AIFMD was required to be implemented in EU Member States by July 2013, and provided for a period of transitional relief that expired in July 2014.
-It now applies to managers under the following two circumstances: non-EU managers who intend to market a fund to investors in the EU; and EU onshore managers who intend to either market a fund to investors in the EU or manage a fund in the EU.
+The AIFMD is the principal legislation constituting the regulatory framework applicable to the marketing and management of private equity funds in the UK and the rest of the EU.
+The AIFMD broadly applies to managers under the following two circumstances: non-EU managers who intend to market a fund to investors in the EU; and EU onshore managers who intend to either market a fund to investors in the EU or manage a fund in the EU.

-At present, non-EU managers may continue to rely on existing private placement regimes in individual EU Member States18 to market fund interests to institutional investors, subject to complying with certain minimum requirements under the AIFMD.19 These provisions are a subset of the compliance obligations applicable to fully authorised onshore managers, and include:
+At present, non-EU managers may continue to rely on existing private placement regimes in individual EU Member States20 to market fund interests to institutional investors, subject to complying with certain minimum requirements under the AIFMD.21 These provisions are a subset of the compliance obligations applicable to fully authorised EU managers, and include:

 - prescriptive requirements detailing the information to be disclosed to investors prior to investment and on an ongoing basis;

-- requirement to produce an annual fund report with certain prescribed content;
+- a requirement to produce an annual fund report with certain prescribed content;

 - regulatory reporting requirements; and